engineersamuel/vim-crash-course/challenges/challenge01.md

 ## Jump by paragraph

 Moving by paragraph is extremely common in development, it's one of the most common things I do, for example if you want to jump through each function, if there are two new lines between them, is very efficient.
-Practice typeing `{` (shift+[) and `}` (shift+]) to move to the middle, bottom, middle and two, of the two below paragraphs.
+Practice typing `{` (shift+[) and `}` (shift+]) to move to the middle, bottom, middle and two, of the two below paragraphs.
 This is all done in normal mode.

 > "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum."